-This means people may be able to purchase hearing aids in stores or online without first getting an exam from a doctor or an audiologist.
+This means people may get their hearing aids in stores or online without first getting an exam from a doctor or an audiologist.
 Over-the-counter hearing aids will not be available for children or for adults with more serious hearing loss.

-The new rule will permit the sale of the over-the-counter hearing aids as early as mid October for devices that have previously received FDA clearance and are already being marketed by prescription.
+A new FDA rule permits the sale of the over-the-counter aids that have previously received FDA clearance and are already being marketed by prescription.
 Any devices that have not previously been offered for sale must comply with new requirements issued by the FDA and must receive clearance before they can be brought to market.

 Hearing Loss Advocates Welcome Change